 Computers are now part of everyday life.
 For most of us, technology is essential to our lives, at home and at work.
 ‘Computational thinking’ is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in the digital world. – Computing in the National Curriculum 2014

 Our philosophy on keyboarding is that it starts from the minute a pupil uses a computer since it requires a child to look at the letters in a different order than what they are used to.
 Keyboarding is divided into informal and formal.
-Informal starts in Transition when the children learn to recognise the letters on the keyboard.
+Informal starts in Kindergarten when the children learn to recognise the letters on the keyboard.
 They continue with keyboard letter recognition in Reception.
 By Year 1, girls are encouraged to use two hands.

 The girls are taught formal keyboarding (touch-typing) as soon as they are ready.
 For some children this will be in Reception and/or Year 1.
 By the end of Autumn Term in Year 2, all girls can be expected to have begun their touch-typing journey.
 The girls practise their typing skills with hands covered so they cannot see the keyboard.
 Touch-typing is taught during curriculum time and through numerous club times.